Electricity Can Be Deadly: Know These First Aid Tips

 - Turn off the source of electricity if you can.

 - If the person is clear of the electricity and appears unconscious, doesn’t seem to be breathing or have a pulse, begin CPR to revive them.

 - Cover any burned areas with a sterile gauze bandage or cloth.

 - Wrap the injured person with a blanket to prevent chilling and to maintain body temperature.

-Following these electrocution first aid tips can be the difference between life and death for someone.
+Following these electrocution, first aid tips can be the difference between life and death for someone.
 Remember, it is necessary to stay calm and focused in a situation such as this.
-To find out more about how Urgent Care of Texas is here for you, read more about us or contact us today.
+To find out more about how Physician Partners of America is here for you, read more about us or contact us today.